risingwavelabs/risingwave-docs-legacy/docs/sql/syntax/sql-pattern-temporal-filters.md

 AND (t < NOW() - INTERVAL '1 hour' OR a < 1)
 ```

+## Usage1: delete and cleaning the and expired data

+When the time expression with `now()` is the lower bound condition of the base relation such as `t > NOW() - INTERVAL '1 hour'`, it can filter records with the too old event time.

 The following query returns all rows from the `sales` table where the `sale_date` column plus one week is greater than the current date and time.
 In other words, it will return all sales records within the past week.

 ```sql